 Hemingway’s fame and romantic vision of this tropical drink and America’s growing obsession with all things tropical (see the Tiki craze of the 1950s and our take on Tiki) made this a drink popular at cocktail and pool parties alike!

 Now that you know a little history, its time to mix it up a bit!
 We decided to combine two of our favorite things, cocktails and boozy desserts.
 So we then made our Strawberry Rhubarb Daiquiri Float!
 We love the combination of strawberry and rhubarb, and with both in season in the spring, it is the perfect time to combine these flavors into an delicious syrup.

 Strawberry Rhubarb is a great combination of sweet and sour.
-This works really well with the sweet tart flavors of a daiquiri, adding a bright summery freshness to the daiquiri.
+This works really well with the sweet tart flavors of a daiquiri cocktail, adding a bright summery freshness to the daiquiri.